kloudsoft91/demo-asp-dotnet-webapp/README.md

 # Introduction
-This is an extension of a project based a C# tutorial course.
+This is an extension of a tutorial based on a C# course.
 The tutorial was extended to connect to a mysql database and store / retrieve some data.
-The app is basically an ASP.Net MVC app that allws clients to enter a parking booking, calculates the cost to park and view current bookings.
+The app is basically an ASP.Net MVC app that allows clients to enter a parking booking, calculates the cost to park and view current bookings.
 Due to this being a learning / sample project, the documentation is a work in progress.
-The mysql db dockerfile is not part of this project.

 # Authors